aschmiedeke/gbtdocs/docs/references/backends/vpm.rst

 name.

 Users typically will not have to check the logs unless they are trying to diagnose a problem.
-These log files play the same role as ``/tmp/guppi_daq_server.log``, but they record output for all scans, both in incoherent and coherent dedispersion mode.
+These log files play the same role as ``/tmp/guppi_daq_server.log`` used to, but they record output for all scans, both in incoherent and coherent dedispersion mode.